Yunus Musah: Ex-Arsenal 'phenomenon' making waves at Valencia | Goal.com

 In making his debut against Levante on the opening day of the campaign he became, at 17 years and 289 days, the youngest foreign player to ever represent Valencia as well as the first Englishman to play for the club.

-Having played centrally either as a traditional box-to-box midfielder or as a No.10 for much of his youth career, Musah has been deployed on the right-hand side of midfield since his breakthrough into the first-team.
+Having played centrally either as a traditional box-to-box midfielder or as a number 10 for much of his youth career, Musah has been deployed on the right-hand side of midfield since his breakthrough into the first team.

 The player himself, though, is keen to ensure he is seen as an all-round attacking threat rather than being pigeon-holed into one position.